 The Public Sector is - quite rightly - very highly regulated.
 But this regulation comes with great cost and may often have gone too far, or have been badly designed.

-This problem was formally recognised by the Cabinet Office in the late 1990s when its Regulatory Impact Unit, working closely with other departments, began to publish a good deal of useful guidance and other material.
+This problem was formally recognised by the Cabinet Office in the late 1990s when its Regulatory Impact Unit, working closely with other departments, began to develop and publish a good deal of useful guidance and other material.

 Baroness O'Neill then drew attention to the pervasive tendency of government to allow holding to account to morph into managing from afar.
 Managers of many hospitals, schools etc. had begun to focus almost exclusively on meeting targets as distinct from providing excellent and locally appropriate health care and education.